 The film, despite its brevity and simple storyline, is a visual treat.
 From a technical standpoint, it is still one of Lean’s best movies.
 He proves to be a stylist par excellence.
 Lean is ably assisted by the talented Robert Krasker, who is probably best known for his Oscar-winning work in Carol Reed’s The Third Man.

 The acting is fantastic.
-Lean took a chance on Trevor Howard, who was then an inexperienced film actor.
-Celia Johnson was Lean’s first and only choice for the role of the housewife.
-She gives an unforgettably poignant and nuanced performance.
-Johnson narrates beautifully, too.
-Her melodious voice helps create the proper melancholic tone.
+Trevor Howard and Celia Johnson are unforgettable as the ill-fated lovers.
+Johnson in particular gives a poignant and multilayered performance.
+Plus, Johnson narrates beautifully — her soothing voice helps create a proper melancholic tone.
 The fine cast also includes Stanley Holloway (My Fair Lady) as Albert Godby.

 The 2nd piano concerto by Sergei Rachmaninoff is used to great effect.
 Composer Muir Mathieson (49th Parallel and In Search of the Castaways) wanted to write an original music score, but Coward asked Lean to use Rachmaninoff’s famous melody.
 At first Lean and Mathieson resisted, but they later admitted that Coward was right — the huge success of the movie helped popularize Rachmaninoff and his music.

 Conclusions & Final Thoughts: